Let's carry on looking at the treats we can give our chickens which will both add to their health and help them lay

 Both melon and watermelon contain Vitamin C and extremely high levels of antioxidants which are known to help prevent cell damage.
 Watermelon in particular has very concentrated levels of the antioxidant lycopene.

-The best in terms of the highest level of nutrients is the Canteloupe, which has astonishing levels of Vitamin A (which we saw above has benefits for keeping the throat, eyelids and nostrils moist).
+The best melon in terms of the highest level of nutrients is the Canteloupe, which has astonishing levels of Vitamin A (which we saw above has benefits for keeping the throat, eyelids and nostrils moist).

 Canteloupe has also been proven(3) to reduce the stress on kidneys in animals (although the research was not directed specifically at chickens).

-Levels of antioxidants increase the riper the melons become, and they are also very stable, so health benefits don't decrease with refrigeration.
+Levels of antioxidants increase the riper the melons become.
+They are also very stable, so health benefits don't decrease with refrigeration.

 Pumpkin seeds are one of the healthiest treats your chickens can have, but there's no need to remove them from the flesh - just give your hens the whole lot.

 If you're carving Hallowe'en lanterns, save the flesh when you remove it from the pumpkin, or just carve one large hole in the side and give your flock the whole pumpkin to peck at.